Qasem Soleimani: Execution of spy

-On 20 July 2020, it was reported by Iranian state television that Mahmoud Mousavi Majd had been executed following his conviction for providing information to the US and Israel about Soleimani and the Quds force.
+On 20 July 2020, it was reported by Iranian state television that a man named Mahmoud Mousavi Majd had been executed following his conviction for providing information to the United States and Israel about Soleimani and the Quds Force.

 Anniversary

 On 3 January 2021, the first anniversary was marked of Qassem Soleimani and Abu Mahdi al-Muhandis in Baghdad.
-Tens of thousands of Iran-back militias marched on the highway leading to the Baghdad airport while chanting anti-American slogans.
+Tens of thousands of mourners marched on the highway to the Baghdad International Airport, the location of Soleimani's death, where they held a candlelight vigil.
+Maher Nazeh of Reuters reported that "tens of thousands of supporters of Iranian-backed Iraqi paramilitary groups" chanted anti-American slogans on the anniversary.